 - Use the built-in Google Workspace option: Code block

 Fortunately, there are plenty of tools in the Google Workspace Marketplace that will do the job.
-The add-on I’ve found to be the best is called Code Blocks.
+The add-on I’ve found to be the best is Code Blocks.
 With this extension, you can select a block of code and format it to your liking within your document.
 It’s easy to use and best of all, it’s free — all you need is a Google account.

 The Code Blocks feature set includes:

-Let me show you how to install and use this add-on to Google Docs so you can include your code in cloud-based documents.
+Let me show you how to install and use this Google Docs add-on, so you can include your code in cloud-based documents.